Edinburgh Trams – safe cycling tips…

 So, in the interest of self-preservation, cyclists must take great care in the vicinity of tramlines.
 Here is our take on how to make sure you don’t come a cropper, its not a definitive guide and you should find what works for you, but this is how Grease Monkey crew approach riding in town!

-- Avoid routes with tramlines! – This is by far and away the best way to make sure they don’t catch you off guard!
-Edinburgh is fortunate enough to be riddled with back streets and alley ways, so if you can go a different way, do!
-Its better to take a bit longer to get where you’re going than to not get there at all.
+- Avoid routes with tramlines, especially busy ones! – This is by far and away the best way to make sure they don’t catch you off guard!
+Edinburgh is fortunate enough to be riddled with quiet back streets and alley ways, so if you can go a different way, do!
+Its better to take a bit longer to get where you’re going as long as you get there safely.

 - Check what’s happening behind you almost constantly.
 Only cross the line if you have no vehicles passing or about to pass you, if you do come a cropper this will then hopefully give vehicles time to avoid you.